Vortex Viper HD 8x42 Review

 Eye strain, shaking hands, and poor ergonomics can really detract from field use and nature viewing enjoyment, so we scored comfort across a few different features of each model in our product lineup.
 We specifically took a look at the ergonomic grip of each model, as well as eye cup comfort, and an included neck strap.

-Soft and flexible rubber eyecups make it easy to maintain 18 millimeters of eye relief, but also make the Viper a comfortable pair of binos to look through for long periods of time.
-Our team also recognized how easy and comfortable this model is to use, for those with glasses.
+Soft and flexible rubber eyecups make it easy to maintain the measured 18 millimeters of eye relief and make the Viper a comfortable pair of binos to look through for long periods.
+We also recognized how easy and comfortable this model is to use for those with glasses.

 The included neck strap has a soft, stretchy rubber section that goes around your neck and distributes the weight nicely, and makes resting the binos on your neck while not in use much more tolerable than most other models.